 Conclusion

 By understanding the principles of ICM, players can balance the risk of busting out of the tournament with the potential reward of increasing their equity.
-Most players familiar with ICM tend to push its boundaries in what they perceive as ICM situations.
+Most players familiar with ICM tend to push their boundaries in what they perceive as ICM situations.
 This can mean adopting an extremely cautious approach when low on chips or becoming overly aggressive when holding a big stack.
 It is crucial to recognize that ICM pressure is fluid and ever-evolving.
 There's no one-size-fits-all ICM strategy.
 Each situation demands a unique approach.